River Wyre: Geography

 It is crossed by Cartford Bridge, a toll bridge, between Little Eccleston and Out Rawcliffe.
 A former toll bridge, Shard Bridge, close to Poulton-le-Fylde, has been rebuilt and is now free.
-A pedestrian ferry runs between Fleetwood and Knott End but the ferry to the Isle of Man no longer runs.
+The Wyre Estuary Ferry runs between Fleetwood and Knott End, but the ferry to the Isle of Man no longer runs.

-Major industry existed at the former ICI site at Burn Naze, close to the estuary of the river.
+Major industry existed at the former ICI Hillhouse site at Burn Naze, close to the estuary of the river.
 It was originally an alkali works taking brine from mines and wells across the river in and around Preesall.
 Later processes undertaken on the site included those dealing with vinyl chloride monomer, although this was later moved to Runcorn and ICI activity on the site ceased.
 Industrial activity by a number of various companies continues by the river, albeit on a much reduced scale.

 The area around Burn Naze on the western side of the Wyre Estuary was formerly known as Bergerode, believed to be an Old English term for "shallow harbour", beor grade.

 From Skippool, just downstream of Shard Bridge, to Fleetwood, the banks of the river form the Wyre Estuary Country Park.
 Facilities exist on the western bank.
 The park has its headquarters at Stanah.
 It has been the recipient of a Green Flag Award.

-Fleetwood at the mouth of the river was a major fishing port up until the latter part of the 20th century.
+Fleetwood, at the mouth of the river, was a major fishing port up until the latter part of the 20th century.
 Wyre Dock was built there between 1869 and 1877.
 With the decline in the size of the fleet, most of the dock complex has subsequently been converted to a marina and the adjacent Affinity Lancashire outdoor shopping centre.

-The river drains a total catchment area of approximately 175 square miles (450 km²).
+The river drains a total catchment area of approximately 175 square miles (450 km2).
 The tidal portion of the river below Cartford Bridge drains a catchment area of approximately 125 sqmi.

 The Wyre is the only one of the major Lancashire rivers that flows wholly within the ceremonial county; the Ribble starts in North Yorkshire, and the Lune starts in Cumbria.